Mana1010/ChitChat/README.md

 ## Optimizations

-Using parallel routes for the private and group message, implementing use infinite scrolling, using aggregation for the complex query and lastly indexing.
+Using parallel routes for the private and group message, implementing use infinite scrolling, using aggregation for the complex query, using debouncing and lastly indexing.

 ## Installation